-Regular Session City Council meetings are held on the first Thursday of each month at 5:45 p.m. at the City Operations Center at 305 Williams St. Second monthly meetings are held the fourth Wednesday of each month at 4:00 p.m. at the City Operations Center at 305 Williams St.
+- Regular Session City Council meetings are held on the first Thursday of each month at 5:45 p.m. - Second monthly meetings are held the fourth Wednesday of each month at 4:00 p.m.
+(No General Public Comment Period) - Special and Emergency meetings are held in accordance with applicable laws.
+(No General Public Comment Period)

+All meetings are held at the City Operations Center located at 305 Williams St. unless otherwise noticed.